Control OpenShift Pod Permissions with SCCs and Service Accounts

 Understanding Security Context Constraints

 In our previous guide, we covered extensively about OpenShift SCCs.
 OpenShift SCCs are like the gatekeepers for pod permissions in OpenShift cluster.
-They define a set of conditions that a pod must run with in order to be accepted into the system.
+They define a set of conditions that a pod must run with in order to be accepted into the cluster.
 They dictate:

 • SELinux context requirements